bionanoimaging/IndexFunArrays.jl/README.md

 # IndexFunArrays.jl
-Fun with Indices (and functions on them.)
-This package allows to generate complex array expressions which do not allocate memory but instead are generated once they are accessed.
+This package allows to generate complex array expressions based on the indices.
+The `IndexFunArray` does not allocate memory but instead is entry-wise generated once it is accessed.
+`IndexFunArray <: AbstractArray` and behaves almost like a normal array.

 | **Documentation**                       | **Build Status**                          | **Code Coverage**               |